More than 70% of Change Initiatives fail, we want you to succeed

 Ownership

-You may encourage contribution of relevant people involved in your change initiative, making space for real ownership leads you beyond the 70% of failure.
+You may encourage the contribution of relevant people involved in your change initiative.
+Creating space for real ownership leads you beyond the 70% of failure.
 Ask yourself:

 No. 1 Who needs to own this change?